joakimk/joakimk.github.com/_posts/2010-11-27-how-we-made-our-tests-fast-using-the-testbot-test-distribution-tool.markdown

-Initially we found the [parallel_tests](https://github.com/grosser/parallel_tests) project which allowed use both the cores of our machines which essentially cut the test runtime in half.
+Initially we found the [parallel_tests](https://github.com/grosser/parallel_tests) project which allowed use of both the cores of our machines which essentially cut the test runtime in half.
 As the suite was still a bit too heavy we started to look for tools that would allow us to use all our computers when running the tests.